Alhuzsyam/Inshot-BE/README.md

 # Inshot-BE

-This is CRUD Using Spring boot Framework and implement myBatis as SQL Connector First clone the Repo using git clone command after that u can impot the sql file to your local computer and edit the sql connection at properties file
+This is CRUD Using Spring boot Framework and implement myBatis as ORM First clone the Repo using git clone command after that u can impot the sql file to your local computer and edit the sql connection at properties file